-Opportunity Port users must be seeking to seal their criminal record from an arrest, dismissal, or conviction in Franklin County, Ohio.
+Opportunity Port users must be seeking to seal their criminal record from an arrest, dismissal, or conviction in either Franklin County, Ohio, or Tuscarawas County, Ohio.

 To connect with free criminal record sealing assistance from local legal aid organizations, a user must first complete the Opportunity Port survey.

 When you’re ready to begin, click here to complete the Opportunity Port survey.

 Opportunity Port does not charge its users for being connected with a legal service provider, and the legal assistance provided by our service providers is also free.

 Opportunity Port’s service providers are the Legal Aid Society of Columbus (Franklin County), the Franklin County Municipal Court Self Help Resource Center (Franklin County), Equality Ohio (Franklin County), Southeastern Ohio Legal Services of New Philadelphia (Tuscarawas County), and The Ohio State University Moritz College of Law (Tuscarawas and Franklin County).

 At the end of the Opportunity Port survey, you can choose which service provider you want to work with to complete your record sealing application.

 Some our providers have income requirements for service.
 If the organization you choose is unable to help due to your income or household size, they will refer you to another Opportunity Port service provider who can.

 is a free center that helps the public navigate the court system.
 They provide legal information including court forms, tools to help you complete court forms, and answers to general questions about court procedures.

 provides direct legal representation to members of the Lesbian, Gay, Bisexual, Transgender, and Queer community of Ohio.